How Does an Insurance Company Decide Who Is at Fault?

 - Get to safety and call 911: Do not leave the scene of the accident, but make sure your vehicle is out of the way of any danger if possible, but pulling off the road and out of traffic.
 If your vehicle is disabled, get to safety and administer first aid if necessary.
 Wait for First Responders.
 Police will make their first contact with you at this point.

 - Remain calm: Even though the accident will undoubtedly result in an adrenaline rush as your fight or flight reflexes kick in, it is important to remain calm.
 Do not admit any fault in the accident.
-When people are rattled by accident, they panic and make mistakes, such as taking responsibility for the accident.
+When people are rattled by an accident, they panic and make mistakes, such as taking responsibility for the accident.
 As law enforcement gathers information, they will begin documenting what happened, interviewing the parties involved, and often making a decision at the scene as to who was at fault.

 - Document everything: Trade insurance information with the other driver(s).
 A good way to do this is to take pictures of their insurance card with your smartphone.
 This is much easier and more reliable than finding a pen and paper in your car.
 Get contact information of any witnesses and the first responders, and take plenty of pictures of the vehicles and the accident scene.